 Income requirements with dependants

 Bringing family members?
-The threshold increases for each person you add to your application.
-The additional amounts are set as percentages of the SMI:
+The threshold increases for each person included in your application.
+Spain calculates the additional amounts as percentages of the SMI:

 - First dependant (spouse or partner): +75% of SMI = +€1,068.38/month